FibreTuff produces superior 3D printed bone models with high strength & radiopacity

 Non Toxic: FibreTuff is non bioresorbable and does not dissolve or leech harmful compounds into the bloodstream.

 Desktop FDM Compatible: PAPC II rivals PEEK in strength to weight ratio but prints at 230℃ making it compatible with most desktop FDM printers.

 Using FibreTuff 3D Models for Orthotics:

 FibreTuff PAPC provides superior anatomical bone models with Radiopacity for femurs, calcaneus, talus, metatarsal, skull cap, mandible, sacrum, etc.

 Pre-surgical simulation, assessment, training & planning.

-Practice drilling through bones using models 3d printed to match patient specific anatomy.
+Practice drilling through bones using models 3d printed that match patient specific anatomy.

-Practice putting implants in place, including exactly where and how deep to drill or cut bone with the proper insertion angle.
+Practice securing implants in place, including exactly where and how deep to drill or cut bone with the proper insertion angle.